tynooo/cdklocust/README.md

 cdklocust/locust_container (yes, I could have named that better) is a CDK construct class that defines the task and service properties to run Locust in ECS

+locust/Dockerfile is the dockerfile that is used to generate the Locust image.
+This one just adds locustfile.py to the image.

+locust/locustfile.py defines the locust configuration.
+Check out the docs for more info https://docs.locust.io/en/stable/writing-a-locustfile.html

 ## Useful commands summarised from the CDK app build
 There's a virtualenv created, so activate it using